zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-python/README.md

 So now we need to introduce yet another map, namely a map between choices and prices.

-Finaly, we expect no more cans after a can has been withdrawn, as our balance should have shrunk
+Finally, we expect no more cans after a can has been withdrawn, as our balance should have shrunk

 ```python